Emergent weight morphologies in deep neural networks: Results

-So far we have shown that neural networks exhibit an instability that gives rise to emergent weight morphologies.
-Although this instability is independent of the training data, this raises the question of whether these structures have significance for their function.
-The neural networks trained in conditions where structure formation was predicted to fail still showed high accuracy in some cases.
-This shows that structure formation is not a strictly necessary condition for optimal training for these cases.
-However, optimal training typically implies structure formation if structure formation can occur.
+So far, we have shown that neural networks exhibit an instability that gives rise to emergent weight morphologies.
+Although this instability is independent of the training data, the question arises whether these structures carry significance for the performance of the network.
+Neural networks trained in conditions where structure formation was predicted to fail still showed high accuracy in some cases, implying that structure formation is not a strictly necessary condition for optimal training in these cases.
+However, optimal training typically implies structure formation if the initial conditions are such that it can occur.
+To illustrate this, Fig.~\ref{fig:4}c shows the number of accessible nodes per layer in the poorly trained networks, with an accuracy below 20\%, for each of the four datasets.
+Because the curves corresponding to trained and untrained networks now overlap, we can no longer identify a channel of strongly connected nodes.
+Poor training thus corresponds to a lack of channel formation in these cases.
+While the accuracy achieved is highly dependent on hyperparameters, this indicates that the formation of self-organised weight morphologies might contribute to the function of deep neural networks.

-Out of 100 neural networks trained on synthetic clustered data and starting from initial conditions compatible with structure formation, 32 had a high accuracy larger than 90\% (see methods).
-Out of these, all showed structure formation.
-Of the 19 very poorly trained neural networks (accuracy $<$ 50\%), only 3 exhibited structure formation ($p=1.4e-10$, Fisher's exact test).
-While the achieved accuracy is highly dependent on hyperparameters this indicates that the formation of self-organized weight morphologies might contribute to the function of deep neural networks.
+To study this function, we asked if the dimensionality of the data representations in the hidden layers of the network varies in the same manner as the oscillatory weight pattern.
+To test this, we quantified the embedding dimension of the hidden data representation~\cite{ansuini2019intrinsic} in individual layers of deep neural networks before and after training.
+We did this by computing the largest number of nodes in each layer that were active in at least one data sample.
+Figure~\ref{fig:4}d shows that increments of the embedding dimension correlate with increments of the channel amplitude.
+This implies that hidden data representations oscillate in the same manner as the channel width.
+This is non-trivial because, while the network morphology is a property solely of the weights, the embedding dimension is highly dependent on the nonlinear activations and only indirectly related to the weights.